LUMII-Syslab/viziquer/doc/demo/fed_queries/README.md

 The ViziQuer Playground available at https://viziquer.app contains a list of data schemas, including the StarWars data schema, as well as schemas for Wikidata and DBPedia, and can be used for repeating the experiments described in the paper.

-After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project (use the 'Initialize by the StarWars example project' option from the project creation dialogue).
+After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project (use the 'Initialise by StarWars sample project' option from the project creation dialogue).

 The process for exploring pre-defined ViziQuer projects such as this demo is described in [Exploring ViziQuer Projects](https://github.com/LUMII-Syslab/viziquer/wiki/Exploring-ViziQuer-Projects).